 Overall, protection provided by cemetery laws in Missouri is better than what seems to be the case in many other states.
 However, the organization of the statutes seems a bit haphazard and does not seem to always follow a logical flow.
 Also, a few terms are defined and re-defined depending upon the section involved.
 More on that later.
 So, one needs to examine the contents of the entire applicable chapter when researching this (or any) area.
 A section of importance or key definition may be located in a seemingly random place.
 So, one must examine the entire list of titles.
 It may also be necessary to flip back and forth among sections and paragraphs to capture the full, accurate picture.

-Be advised: I am NOT a lawyer (anywhere), so any legal issues, uncertainties, questions or conflicts arising in this area should be directed to the proper authorities (county sheriff, county recorder of deeds, for example) or a licensed Missouri attorney experienced in this area of the law.
+Be forewarned: I am NOT a lawyer.
+Anywhere.
+Also, laws are changed by legislatures and court rulings affect their interpretation and application.
+I do not plan on maintaining vigilance of such changes in the laws, so this page may not necessarily reflect the current standing of those laws.
+Consequently, any legal issues, uncertainties, questions, disputes or conflicts arising in this area should be directed to the proper authorities (county sheriff, county recorder of deeds, for example) or a licensed Missouri attorney experienced in this area of the law.
 Be further advised that knowledge, interpretation and purported claims about the law vary.
-This is especially true of funeral directors.
-Do not hesitate to obtain a second or even third opinion if any answer you receive is not satisfactory.
+This is especially true where funeral directors are concerned.
+Do not hesitate to obtain a second or even third opinion if any answer you receive is not satisfactory or doesn't seem to make sense.
 Also, laws can (and do) change.
 I do not expect to keep this page current on a continuing basis and the revision date posted does not mean that I have re-surveyed the laws at that time.
 Note that a substantial portion of the Missouri statutes, particularly the additions effective August 28, 2010 (HB2226), primarily concern regulation of endowed care and pre-need care funds managed by larger cemeteries, so are not covered here.

 The primary Missouri statutes governing cemeteries are in two Chapters of Missouri Revised Stautes (RSMo): 214 and 194.
 Additional law, through administrative authority, may be found in the regulations of the Missouri Division of Professional Registration (DPR), although those regulations mostly concern current burial activities (i.e. funeral homes), pre-planning funding and operation of large endowed-care cemeteries.
 Case law, which is based on decisions of the courts arising from legal disputes, may also be a factor.
 With one exception (described later involving cemetery regulations), I have not examined any Missouri case law involving cemeteries.